Skånetrafiken

-Skånetrafiken was founded in 1999 when the two counties Kristianstads län and Malmöhus län were merged into one region, causing the two respective transport authorities for each previous county to be amalgamated.
+Skånetrafiken was founded in 1999 when the two Scanian counties of Kristianstads län and Malmöhus län were merged into one region, causing the two respective transport authorities for each previous county to be amalgamated.
 Presently, Skånetrafiken is a part of the regional government of Region Skåne.

 The main office is located in Hässleholm with a second office in Lund.
 The managing director of Skånetrafiken is Magnus Hedin.